Glossary

 Accrued interest

-Interest earned but not yet paid.
+Interest earned or incurred but not yet paid or received.

 Adjustable rate